-The name of the Branch or Local Association is “The University of Exeter Branch of the University and College Union”, subsequently referred to as the Branch.
+The name of the Branch is “The University of Exeter Branch of the University and College Union”, subsequently referred to as the Branch.

 The Branch is constituted in accordance with the current rules of the University and College Union (UCU).

 The aims and objects of the Branch are the same as those of UCU, set out in national rule 2, except that they exclude the political objects of UCU referred to in national rule 2.6.
 The Branch may discuss UCU’s political objects and may act to further these provided that no funds of the Branch are spent on those political objects.
 All actions taken by the Branch shall be consistent with the national Rules of UCU.

 4.1 Members of the Branch shall be those assigned to the Branch in accordance with national Rule 12.
 Normally, this will include all UCU members for whom the University of Exeter is their principal qualifying employment.

 4.2 In accordance with national Rule 12.2, members who are employed at the University of Exeter but who have been assigned to a different Branch may attend meetings, and vote on matters concerned with their employment, at this Branch.
 They are eligible for membership of the committee of this Branch, but may stand for election as a local officer only in their designated Branch.
 In relation to national office and national elections, they shall be entitled to stand for office and vote in national elections only in their designated Branch/Local Association/central group.
 National elections includes all elections for General Secretary, Officers, Trustees, NEC representatives and Congress delegates.